mstksg/inCode/copy/entries/advent-gol.md

     the two diagonals very very empty, and especially the 3x3 region at the origin where they intersect.
-It turns out that reflection symmetry boundaries are extremely inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions.
-Could these "dead zones" be exploited at higher dimensions?
+It turns out that reflection symmetry boundaries are extremely inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions (see the top-right slice at each q level in [the 5D symmetries](#golSyms5D)).
+Could these "dead zones" be extended and exploited at higher dimensions?
 2. The most promising to me: for t=6, the exact same xy cells are always inhabited for any dimension past 7D or so, and the stacks at each seem to only change slightly from dimension to dimension.
 If we can analytically